AdobeDocs/experience-manager-65.en/help/sites-developing/headless/graphql-api/graphql-api-content-fragments.md

 >[!NOTE]
 >
->To conform to the [Dispatcher's requirements for cachable documents](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/troubleshooting/dispatcher-faq.html#how-does-the-dispatcher-return-documents%3F), the Dispatcher adds the `.json` suffix to all persisted query URLS, so that the result can be cached.
+>To conform to the [Dispatcher's requirements for documents that can be cached](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/troubleshooting/dispatcher-faq.html#how-does-the-dispatcher-return-documents%3F), the Dispatcher adds the suffix `.json` to all persisted query URLS, so that the result can be cached.
 >
 >This suffix is added by a rewrite rule, once persisted query caching is enabled.

 ### CORS configuration in the Dispatcher {#cors-configuration-in-dispatcher}

-Customers using CORS requests, might need to review and update their CORS configuration in dispatcher.
+Customers using CORS requests, might need to review and update their CORS configuration in the Dispatcher.

 * The `Origin` header must not be passed to AEM publish via the Dispatcher:
   * Check the `clientheaders.any` file.
-* Instead, CORS requests must be evaluated for allowed origins at the dispatcher level.
+* Instead, CORS requests must be evaluated for allowed origins at the Dispatcher level.
 This approach also ensures that CORS related headers are set correctly, in one place, in all cases.
-  * Such a configuration should be added to a customer the `vhost` file.
-An example configuration is given below; for simplicity, only the CORS related part has been provided.
+  * Such a configuration should be added to the `vhost` file.
+An example configuration is given below; for simplicity, only the CORS-related part has been provided.
 You can adapt it for your specific use cases.

   ```xml
   <VirtualHost *:80>